Impact Training

 As for my career as Accountant to the Small Business Stars…it began and ended with those cornflakes cartoons.

-And that’s the story of how I became a Business Breakthrough Specialist!
+And that has led to the the story of how I became a Business Breakthrough Specialist!

 Now, if you have any of your own tips on storytelling, please share them with us, won’t you…